jsdealy/latin/miscellae/guideToLatinConversation.md

 A man of fine taste.

-There ’s a difference be-
-tween a good man
-and a rogue.
+There ’s a difference between a good man and a rogue.

 Not at all excessive.